-The following statement shall be on the cover sheet of drawings submitted for an Authorization to Begin Site Grading and Foundation/Utility Operations Letter:
+The following statement shall be on the cover sheet of drawings submitted for a Construction Permit (Site Preparation Only).

 "To the best of my knowledge, information and belief, the plans, specifications and addenda comply with the applicable building codes in effect at the time of issuance for construction."